 With the dynamic build, the CCPP-Framework and physics are dynamically linked to the executable to allow maximum runtime flexibility.
-A cap is generated using the metadata requested in each scheme argument table and the variables provided in the host model metadata tables (see left side of Figure 3.2).
+A cap is generated using the metadata associated with the arguments of each scheme and the metadata associated with the variables provided by the host model (see left side of Figure 3.2).
+These metadata variables are described in the .meta files associated with the host model and the schemes.
 The CCPP prebuild step for the dynamic build performs the following tasks:

-- Checks requested vs provided variables by standard_name.

-- Checks units, rank, type.

-- Creates Fortran code that adds pointers to the host model variables and stores them in the ccpp-data structure (ccpp_fields.inc).
-A hash table that is part of cdata is populated with key = standard_name of a variable and value = location of that variable in memory (i.e. a c-pointer).

-- Creates one cap per physics scheme.

-- Populates makefiles with schemes and caps.
+- Checks requested vs provided variables by standard_name. - Checks units, rank, type for consistency.
+Perform unit conversions if a mismatch of units is detected and the required conversion has been implemented (see Section 5.3 for details). - Creates Fortran code that adds pointers to the host model variables and stores them in the ccpp-data structure (ccpp_fields.inc).
+A hash table that is part of cdata is populated with key = standard_name of a variable and value = location of that variable in memory (i.e. a c-pointer). - Creates one cap per physics scheme. - Populates makefiles with schemes and caps.